Entangled coherent states and violations of Bell-CHSH inequalities: Asymmetric coherent states

 From the above expression one can see that there is a considerable range of parameters $\alpha$ and $\beta$ providing a violation.
 In fact, we observe that the Tsirelson's bound is saturated already with $\alpha = \beta = 0.06$.
 Moreover, upon keeping $\alpha = \beta$, we can find violations from $\alpha = \beta = 0.1$ (with $\langle \mathcal{C}_{CHSH} \rangle = 2.8282$) to $\alpha = \beta = 0.8$ (with $\langle \mathcal{C} \rangle = 2.0218$).
 But if we do not take them close to each other, we do not find any violation.
 For instance, considering $(\alpha, \beta)=(0.1, 0.3)$ we find $\langle \mathcal{C}_{CHSH} \rangle = 1.6942$ while for $(\alpha, \beta)=(0.3, 0.3)$ we find $\langle \mathcal{C}_{CHSH} \rangle = 2.8132$.
 Therefore, in this case it is important to keep $\alpha$ and $\beta$ close to find violations.
 As before, fixing values for $\alpha$ and $\beta$, we can search for violation with relative phases around $\phi = \pi$.
 In the asymmetric case, we have more space for violation in the relative phase than in the previous case.
 In fact, adopting $\alpha = \beta = 0.5$, we find violation for $\phi \in (\pi-0.78, \pi + 0.78)$, a considerably larger range in comparison with the symmetric case studied before.

 In order to visualize better the results, we show $\langle \mathcal{C} \rangle$ as a function of $\alpha$ in Fig.~\ref{BellAsymmTwo2D}, considering $\alpha = \beta$.
 Notice that the region of parameters $\alpha$ leading to a violation is considerably larger than the one obtained in the symmetric case studied before.
-Moreover, we saturate the Tsirelson's bound for small $\alpha$, and the result asymptotes to $2$ for large values of $\alpha$, as before.
+Moreover, we saturate the Tsirelson's bound for small $\alpha$, and the result asymptotes to $2$ for large values of $\alpha$, something that can already be seen around $\alpha \approx 3$, as before.
 The region of parameters $(\alpha, \beta)$ leading to a violation is shown in Fig.~\ref{BellAsymmTwoContour}.
 We also remark that there is a more pronounced violation in the asymmetric case, comparing with the symmetric one.